 As a verified domain exclusively for the banking community, .BANK is a secure space for online banking and communication.
 A web or email address ending in .BANK quickly and easily confirms for customers and employees that they are communicating and transacting with your bank, and not a phisher or a spoofed site.
 A .BANK domain is a visual cue anyone can look for and recognize.
 It’s an online stamp of trust that will give your customers confidence in your online banking platform, and help protect your bank from bad actors collecting data for breaches, financial fraud and identity theft.

 Incorporating a DMARC policy makes it easier to identify spam and phishing messages in email, and keep them out of customers’ inboxes.
 DMARC is a way to determine whether or not a given message is legitimately from the sender, and what to do if it isn’t.
-“The benefits of using publicly available standard technologies, like DMARC, to secure an online presence, touches on adoption of recognized best practices, managing online risk, and reducing liability related to maintaining an online presence”, says Tim Draegen, one of the primary authors of the DMARC specification and dmarcian CEO.
+“The benefits of using publicly available standard technologies, like DMARC, to secure an online presence, touches on adoption of recognized best practices, managing online risk, and reducing liability related to maintaining an online presence”, says Tim Draegen, one of the primary authors of the DMARC specification and dmarcian founder.